Change and Progress in Roundnet: Players Have a CHOICE

 Change… On Purpose!

-game play videos, conversation, etc. that they are choosing to hit a higher percentage serve, instead of the one that may be a sick ace, but most likely end up in a fault, for success.
+Game play videos, conversation, etc. talking about how they are choosing to hit a higher percentage serve, instead of the one that may be a sick ace, but most likely end up in a fault, for success.

 Influence from top players can go a long way to change our sport.

 Another great example is team Hornaboles, a 2019 pro level team made up of veterans Skyler Boles and Chris Hornacek.
 Chris is known for a hard serve, but he also purposefully practices other aspects, especially weaker aspects, of his game to improve!

 Skyler has been a top player since the inception of the sport, when many have dropped off.
-He has done this with a less than powerful serve and rarely relying on aces, or over powering hits, to be successful.
+He has done this with using an array of serves, top level hand eye coordination, deception, awareness, while rarely relying on over powering aces or hits, to be successful.

 NATIONAL CHAMPIONS MAKING CHOICES

 An example of top players in the world making choices was showcased at perhaps the greatest roundnet match of all time - the 2019 SRA Nationals in the championship final.

 3 time national champion PJ Showalter was hitting a few NASTY fwango style serves that would usually either be an insane ace, or a fault.